llewis257/katas/README.md

 Codewars is a platform that helps one learn, train, and improve their coding skills by solving programming tasks of many types and difficulty levels.

-In this repository I post the challenges solved on the codewars platform.
+In this repository I post the challenges solved on the codewars platform to keep a track on personal improvement.

 The instructions of the challenges are either in the file or saved as a README in the challenge's directory.